-Organizational Readiness Level Foundational Sustaining Factics Examples of tactics that may be implemented to create change at each of these levels of these levels To engage your organization (cont): Define organizational safety behavior expectations and respectful behaviors, as well as the organizational response to disrespectful behavior and conflict Proactively promote and encourage teamwork by implementing a formal team training program Break down hierarchical policies and systems for reporting, and encourage reporting without fear of punishment or retribution Break down power gradients by communicating and rewarding a policy that requires all staff to speak up for safety concerns Develop and abide by leadership behaviors, including appreciative or humble inquiry Celebrate and recognize individuals and teams who excel at key safety behaviors Work with key stakeholders to clearly communicate and enforce the same behavioral standards for both employed and non-employed practitioners and staff To engage your organization (cont): Ensure the existence of measurement tools and/or report cards for individual performance CEO requires and accepts notification of any serious safety events within 24 hours, without exception SBAR for all serious safety events is shared with full administrative and clinical leadership teams and with the Board Leadership distributes awards for teams and organizations based on culture of safety metrics To engage clinical leaders: Recognize and reward physicians, nurses, and other clinical leaders who actively participate in teamwork and communication initiatives Create (and require signatures on) physician and leadership compacts that clearly define behavioral expectations Commit to and train the workforce on communication and resolution programs To engage patients and families: Include patients, using tools like AskMe3® and shared decision making Encourage and enable patients and families to report safety concerns, and follow up with families who have reported Ensure that safety behavior expectations Create, supply, and use understandable tools for patient involvement and shared decision making Invite patients to utilize versions of communication and reporting tools (e.g., SBAR) and to participate in team processes Have a designated team available to provide support to patients, families, and the workfore whone we made the workforce when an error has occurred
+Organizational Readiness Level Foundational Sustaining Factics Examples of tactics that may be implemented to create change at each of these levels of these levels To engage your organization (cont): Define organizational safety behavior expectations and respectful behaviors, as well as the organizational response to disrespectful behavior and conflict Proactively promote and encourage teamwork by implementing a formal team training program Break down hierarchical policies and systems for reporting, and encourage reporting without fear of punishment or retribution Break down power gradients by communicating and rewarding a policy that requires all staff to speak up for safety concerns Develop and abide by leadership behaviors, including appreciative or humble inquiry Celebrate and recognize individuals and teams who excel at key safety behaviors Work with key stakeholders to clearly communicate and enforce the same behavioral standards for both employed and non-employed practitioners and staff To engage your organization (cont): Ensure the existence of measurement tools and/or report cards for individual performance CEO requires and accepts notification of any serious safety events within 24 hours, without exception SBAR for all serious safety events is shared with full administrative and clinical leadership teams and with the Board Leadership distributes awards for teams and organizations based on culture of safety metrics To engage clinical leaders: Recognize and reward physicians, nurses, and other clinical leaders who actively participate in teamwork and communication initiatives Create (and require signatures on) physician and leadership compacts that clearly define behavioral expectations Commit to and train the workforce on communication and resolution programs To engage patients and families: Include patients in the development of required processes for communication with patients, using tools like AskMe3[®] and shared decision making Encourage and enable patients and families to report safety concerns, and follow up with families who have reported Ensure that safety behavior expectations are centered around the patient, and involve patients in setting these expectations Create, supply, and use understandable tools for patient involvement and shared decision making Invite patients to utilize versions of communication and reporting tools (e.g., SBAR) and to participate in team processes Have a designated team available to provide support to patients, families, and the workfore when e a one one one of communication and reporting tools (e.g., SBAR) and to participate in team processes the workforce when an error has occurred

 Organizational Readiness Level Foundational Sustaining Assessing Execution List of questions that should be asked to further assess and measure progress YES/NO utilization of this system (including Are organizational behavior expect with follow-up plans and identified reviewed regularly?
-Are professional accountability stat behaviors) in place, used, and regularly Are specific tools to encourage teat used, and regularly evaluated? rly defined reporting system and measure g follow-up and feedback processes)? tations, such as use of huddles and briefings, d owners of action items, implemented and andards (e.g., a process to address disruptive ularly evaluated? amwork and clear communication in place, n/reconciliation programs in place, utilized,
+Are professional accountability stat behaviors) in place, used, and regu Are specific tools to encourage tea used, and regularly evaluated? rly defined reporting system and measure g follow-up and feedback processes)? tations, such as use of huddles and briefings, d owners of action items, implemented and andards (e.g., a process to address disruptive ularly evaluated? amwork and clear communication in place, n/reconciliation programs in place, utilized,